 Steve Ballmer announced today that Microsoft has sold 400 million Windows 7 licenses, but anywhere from half to two-thirds of PCs are still running Windows XP and need to get with the program.

 He also continues to insist Windows 8 will ship in 2012, which really makes me wonder why those XP users need to switch now.
 December 2012 is 17 short months away, and XP support runs until 2014.
 I see little need to rush out now and buy Windows 7, use it for 18-24 months, and then turn around and buy Windows 8.
 If XP is fulfilling users’ needs, what’s the hurry?
 Unless Windows 8 is going to be late, as bad as Vista, or both.
 But none of that can happen, right?
+(Note: It’s not 2014 anymore, so if you haven’t upgraded from XP, you need to.)

 I’m sure the Windows 8 Police will be along to haul me away shortly for insinuating such things.
 But until that happens, that 400 million figure lets us do some other interesting extrapolation.